vishaltak/gitlab-development-kit/doc/index.md

 1. Clones the GDK project into a new `gitlab-development-kit` directory in the current working directory.
 1. Installs `asdf` and necessary `asdf` plugins.
 1. Runs `gdk install`.
-This will install dependencies and pull GitLab repos under the GDK install directory.
+This step installs dependencies and clones several repositories into the GDK install directory, including `gitlab`.
 1. Runs `gdk start`.

 Before running the one-line installation, ensure [the prerequisites are installed](#install-prerequisites).